ptgroup/stepper-motor-controller/README.md

 when changes in rate are very small and more focus should be put on improving the raw polarization value.

+The `Samples per step` field controls the number of samples that should be taken at each frequency encountered in automatic mode.
+The value must be at least 3; higher values will take longer to process, but may provide more precision due to random fluctuations in the data.

+When automatic mode is seeking by polarization, encountering a series of significant drops in polarization can be an indicator that something has changed in the physical system, and that the current stable position should be re-evaluated.
+This re-evaluation could take place manually using the `Reseek` button, but it will occur automatically after the automatic mode algorithm notices a series of consistent polarization drops.
+The number of drops that triggers the automatic reseek is controlled by the `Reseek after # bad` input.

 The `RESET EVERYTHING AND STOP` button will completely shut down the VI, without trying to do any of the helpful stuff that the `STOP COMMUNICATION` button does to make the shut-down a bit more graceful